Quran boards: Religious and spiritual use

+The belief is that by imbuing the water with the word of God it can offer protection, wisdom, or physical healing.
+This practice is based on the belief that the written word itself carries divine power.
+The symbolic power of sacred writing in African Islamic traditions, especially in the form of amulets and writing boards used for both religious education and spiritual protection.

+Lawḥ boards are part of a broader tradition of Islamic manuscript preservation in Africa and are often misunderstood or undervalued in academic and museum contexts.

 Museum collections and artistic references

-Detail of a West African Qur'an incipit from the 19th or 20th century.
-H: 4 5/16″.
-Walters Art Museum, W.853.I.

-Institutions such as the British Museums, the Smithsonian National Museum of African Art, and the Musée du Quai Branly in Paris now all have Qur’an boards in their collections.
-The imagery of Qur’an boards are also found in various pieces of contemporary art.
-This can be seen in the pieces By His Will We Teach the Birds How to Fly by Ibrahim El-Salahi and a detail of a Koranic slate on a milk transport calabash by a Fulani artist.
+Institutions such as the British Museum, the Smithsonian National Museum of African Art, and the Musée du Quai Branly in Paris now all have Quran boards in their collections.

+The imagery of Quran boards are also found in various pieces of contemporary art.
+This can be seen in the pieces By His Will We Teach the Birds How to Fly by Ibrahim El-Salahi and a detail of a Quranic slate on a milk transport calabash by a Fulani artist.